 EAc4 – Enhanced Refrigerant Management

 Due to a single CFC chiller, UT does not currently meet the requirements of this credit, and any building utilizing the USGBC district energy guidelines is incapable of obtaining this point.
-However, after the scheduled retrofit of the chiller in February 2015, this point will be possible.
-Any building with a scheduled completion after February of 2015 is therefore eligible.
+However, after the scheduled retrofit of the chiller in February of 2015, this point will be attainable.
+Any building with a scheduled substantial completion after February of 2015 can pursue this credit.